Irfan-Hamid/ChatBot/Instructions.md

 push_to_github(my_key, repo_url)
 ```

-These use the author's Hugging Face and GitHub accounts and are:
+These use my Hugging Face and GitHub accounts and are:

-✅ For reference only
+1) For reference only
-❌ Do NOT run them as-is
+2) Do NOT run them as-is

 If you'd like to push your own model or dataset, replace `"IrfanHamid/...` and `Irfan-Hamid/...` with your own usernames and repository names.